Sebobo/Shel.Neos.Terminal/Readme.md

 # Neos CMS terminal for running Eel expressions and other commands in the UI

 This package provides a Terminal plugin for the [Neos CMS](https://www.neos.io) UI.
-Several commands are provided to safe time during development & debugging of Neos projects.
+Several commands are provided to safe time during development & debugging of Neos CMS projects.

 It uses the great [terminal component](https://github.com/linuswillner/react-console-emulator) by [Linus Willner](https://github.com/linuswillner).